-- A student who is abused or witnesses violence may find it difficult to develop and maintain a sense of self-worth. - A student in these circumstances may feel helpless and humiliated. - A student may feel self-blame. - > The School may provide the only stability in the lives of students who have been abused or who are at risk of harm.

-We accept that research shows that the behaviour of a student in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.
+- We recognise that a student who is abused or witnesses violence may find it difficult to develop and maintain a sense of self-worth. - > We recognise that a student in these circumstances may feel helpless and humiliated. - > We recognise that a student may feel self-blame. - We recognise that the School may provide the only stability in the lives of students who have been abused or who are at risk of harm. - We accept that research shows that the behaviour of a student in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.

-We will support all students by:
+Our School will support all students by:

-- Explicit safety education inclusing but not limited to cyber safety and bullying - > Encouraging high self-esteem and self-assertiveness while demonstarating zero tolerance for aggression or bullying - Promoting a caring, safe and positive environment within the School - > Liaising and working together with all other support services and those agencies involved in the safeguarding of children - Notifying Social Services via the designated member of staff if there is a significant concern - Providing continuing support to a student, about whom there have been concerns, who - ➤ Leaves the School, by ensuring the appropriate information is forwarded under confidential cover to the student's new school.
+- Encouraging high self-esteem and self-assertiveness whilst not condoning aggression or bullying - > Promoting a caring, safe and positive environment within the School - Liaising and working together with all other support services and those agencies involved in the safeguarding of children - > Notifying Social Services via the designated member of staff if there is a significant concern - > Providing continuing support to a student, about whom there have been concerns, who - Leaves the School, by ensuring the appropriate information is forwarded under confidential cover to the student's new school.